pollination/pollination-docs/legal/terms_of_service.md

 ### 1\.
 Account Cancellation or Deletion

 It is your responsibility to properly cancel your account with Pollination.
-You may request cancellation or deletion of your User Account by emailing [support@pollination.cloud](mailto:support@pollination.cloud) from the email address associated with your account.
+You may request cancellation or deletion of your User Account by emailing [support@pollination.solutions](mailto:support@pollination.solutions) from the email address associated with your account.

 You can cancel your paid Account at any time by going into the subscriptions from your account's profile page.
 The organization settings provide a simple, no-questions-asked cancellation link.
-To delete your account, email the request to [support@pollination.cloud](mailto:support@pollination.cloud) from an owner's email address.
+To delete your account, email the request to [support@pollination.solutions](mailto:support@pollination.solutions) from an owner's email address.

 ### 2\.
 Upon Cancellation